Mount Drysdale, New South Wales: Mining village

 Although there were many claims and mines on the field, two mines would come to dominate the field, the Mount Drysdale mine and the Eldorado mine.
 These two mines were adjacent and, in time, would come be operated conjointly.
-The field was a rich one and was prosperous for many years.
-In 1910, the Mt Drysdale mine had reached a depth of over 500 feet, and had struck water.
+The Mount Drysdale mine was operated by a listed mining company, the Mount Drysdale Gold Mining Company Limited.
+The lode was a rich one and the goldfield was prosperous for many years.

+In 1910, the Mt Drysdale mine had reached a depth of over 500 feet, and had also struck water.
+Later in the same year, the main shaft of the mine reached 572 feet, reportedly making it the deepest gold mine in the Cobar mining region at the time.
+Once the shaft had been timbered, it was planned to remove ore from areas that previously could not be mined profitably, above the 460 foot level, and make new drives to the north and south, at the 560 foot level.
+The work on the shaft had been expensive, but the company's directors were optimistic, and raised more capital.
+Work on the new drives was well underway by early 1911.
+The two companies were working to amalgamate their interests, into a single company, in 1911.

 By mid 1912, both the Mt Drysdale and Eldorado companies were in financial difficulty.
-Mining was suspended and, in March 1913, it was resolved to wind up the Mt Drysdale company.
-In 1916, a syndicate was formed to dewater the Mt Drysdale mine and recommence operations; it seems to have failed, because the mine's equipment was up for sale in mid-1917, and the syndicate was wound up in May 1918.
-The machinery at the Eldorado mine was up for sale in August 1918.
-All attempts to reopen the mines appear to have failed.
+Mining was suspended, probably as early as mid 1911, and, in March 1913, it was resolved to wind up the Mt Drysdale company.
+In 1916, a syndicate was formed to dewater the Mt Drysdale mine and restart operations, Work reportedly did commenced, in mid 1916, and dewatering was underway in August 1916.
+The efforts seem to have failed, because the mine's surface equipment was sold to the CSA mine, in mid 1917, and the syndicate was wound up in May 1918.
+The machinery and buildings at the Eldorado mine were up for sale in August 1918.
+The buildings from the Eldorado went to the C.S.A. mine at Elouera and the machinery to the Gladstone Mine at Wrightville.
+Subsequent attempts to reopen the two mines by others seem to have failed too.
+After the deep shaft had been sunk, it seems that the miners had 'lost the lode'.

 Mining and exploration continued on a smaller scale, during the 1920s and 1930s but the heyday of the gold field had been over, once the two dominant mines closed.
 The police station closed in October 1914.
 The school closed in 1913 and its building was relocated to another mining settlement, Elouera, in 1919.
+The Mount Drysdale hotel closed in 1917, and its licence was transferred to the new Royal Hotel at Elouera.